Photo by AJ_Watt from Getting Images Signature via Canva.com

 In this article:

 The answer is dependent on the local housing market.
-Your home’s value partly depends on whether you’re listing during a buyer's or seller's market.
-For example, you’ll likely need to pull out all the stops to appeal to a large pool of home buyers during a buyers market.
+Your home’s value partly depends on whether you’re listing during a buyers or sellers market.
+You’ll likely need to pull out all the stops to appeal to a large swath of home buyers during a buyer's market.

-But during a seller's market, you might get away with polishing what already exists and sell the house with just a little sweat equity.
-In other words, there’s no need to tear out the carpet, replace the roof, and spit-shine every square inch to sell your home.
+But during a sellers market, you might get away with polishing what already exists and sell the house with just a little sweat equity.
+In other words, there’s no need to tear out the carpet, replace the roof, and spit-shine every square inch to sell your home if there’s a deep pool of buyers at the ready.

 “As a Realtor who represents both experienced and first-time homebuyers, 'turn-key' is a request I most often get.
 Meaning they don’t want to have to do anything to move in.
 If it’s a realistic option, fresh paint, luxury vinyl plank floors, and quartz countertops are the highly desired upgrades right now and attract a lot of attention.
 But there are other more affordable options to help you attract a buyer, too.
 If you are on a budget, you might be surprised what a few tricks and tips can do to show your home in its best light.
 Don’t underestimate what new drawer pulls, light fixtures, bright white switch plate covers and what a pro cleaning job can do!" - Shannon Cole, Shannon Cole Properties

 The bottom line?
 A spruced-up space can help you sell your home faster and turn a larger profit.
-And let’s be honest, who doesn’t want to see more profit?
-So let’s get to it!
+Who doesn’t want to see more profit?
 Take a look at these recommended updates and tips for selling your house.

 Focus on the Big Issues